Our Fire and Explosion Injury Lawyers Help Burn Victims Fight for Compensation and Justice

 Crush Injuries happen when part of a building or large pieces of debris fall on someone or when a person’s body is slammed onto a hard surface, like the ground or a wall.
 When a house, apartment, office building or other structure collapses whole floors can fall onto people below.
 In a recent explosion, a boiler was blown through the air and onto another building, where it tragically killed one person and injured two.
-Bones can be absolutely crushed, requiring limb removal.
-There is often internal organ damage, nerve damage and severe bleeding.
+Bones can be completely crushed, requiring limb removal.
+There is often internal organ damage, nerve damage, and severe bleeding in these injuries.

 The most common injury is a ruptured eardrum.
 The overpressure from the blast wave can rupture the tympanic membrain and fracture ossicles in the middle ear, causing permanent hearing loss.

 - Orbital fracture: a break in the bone of the eye socket

 - Ruptured globes: a tear in the cornea and/or the sclera, the white part of the eye